-- 1. The development should be supported by a landscape and green infrastructure framework incorporating structured tree planting, on-site open space, formal and informal play and pedestrian and cycle connectivity within and <a href="https://www.where.obs/wh - 2.
+- 1. The development should be supported by a landscape and green infrastructure framework incorporating structured tree planting, on-site open space, formal and informal play and pedestrian and cycle connectivity within and where possible outside the site. - 2.
 The design of the development should provide an 'organic' extension to the village.
 It should utilise important key vistas into the adjoining open countryside and provide a rural transition zone between the development and the wider countryside.
 Particular attention should be given to the nature and quality of boundary treatments. - 3.
 The site falls within Flood Zones 1, 2 and 3.
 No housing development will be permitted within Flood Zones 2 and 3. - 4.
 Residual surface water drainage should drain into the River Calder via Little River